-- 1 Hose test Hose test, a pressure of 200kPa must be maintained.
-The nozzle is to have a minimum inside diameter of 12 mm and be at a perpendicular distance from the joint not exceeding 1.5 m. - 2 Chalk test Chalk test, apply a contrasting colour chalk to the entire seal and close the closing appliance and check for witness marks around the entire interface.
-Any areas without witness chalk should be repeated and adjustments made to the closing device until the entire sealing interface in proven to be in contact with the seal. - 3 Light test Using a light source of at least 500 lumens, with the vessel in a darkened state, hold light source on one side and verify on the other side the absence of light as light is passed around the penetration.
-You may need two people and a means to communicate on large vessels with bulkheads. - 4 NDT (Non-destructive testing) Dye penetrate using the capillary action is very efficient at leak detection on aluminium and steel vessels.
+1 Hose test - Hose test, a pressure of 200kPa must be maintained.
+The nozzle is to have a minimum inside diameter of 12 mm and be at a perpendicular distance from the joint not exceeding 1.5 m.

+2 Chalk test - Chalk test, apply a contrasting colour chalk to the entire seal and close the closing appliance and check for witness marks around the entire interface.
+Any areas without

+3 Light test - Using a light source of at least 500 lumens, with the vessel in a darkened state, hold light source on one side and verify on the other side the absence of light as light is passed around the penetration.
+You may need two people and a means to communicate on large vessels with bulkheads.

+4 NDT (Non-destructive testing) - Dye penetrate using the capillary action is very efficient at leak detection on aluminium and steel vessels.
 Other types of NDT can also be used to provide assurance that the weld and weld to closing device will not be a source of leak and compromise watertight integrity of the vessel

-Annex A Freeboard and Load Line Mark
+5 Hydrostatic test (Weight of water test) - test involves filling the sections of a vessels hull, compartments or voids with water or equivalent liquid (if structurally safe to do so) generally to one atmosphere of pressure.
+Pressure tightness or leaks can be detected by observing the plating seams and fitting joins on the other side to the liquid, as by shutting of the supply value and observing whether there is a pressure or liquid loss over a time period generally equal to or greater than 30 minutes.
+Dye may be added to the liquid to aid in visual leak detection around joints on the opposite side to the liquid, this process will work without dye also if the surface is clean and dry, any water or liquid leak identifying an

+ANNEX A FREEBOARD AND LOAD LINE MARK